opensearch-project/.github/RESPONSIBILITIES.md

 ### Review Pull Requests

-It's our responsibility to make sure the content and code in pull requests is correct and of high quality before it gets merged.
+It's our responsibility to ensure the content and code in pull requests are correct and of high quality before they are merged.
 Here are some best practices:

-- Triage incoming pull requests within 1-2 days.
-Never let a PR sit longer than a week without at least commenting on it.
-- Review and test the content.
-Be helpful, and provide constructive and specific feedback.
-- If you don’t have a testing environment available or the capacity to test the code, let the contributor know that there will be a delay as you look for a colleague to assist you.
-- Make sure documentation contributions follow the [OpenSearch Project style guidelines](https://github.com/opensearch-project/documentation-website/blob/main/STYLE_GUIDE.md).
-- Make sure documentation contributions are formatted correctly, as described in [Formatting.md](https://github.com/opensearch-project/documentation-website/blob/main/FORMATTING_GUIDE.md).
-- Don't let PRs get stale.
-But if a PR has been sitting for a long time (over 3 months) and we’ve exhausted all of our resources, get SDM approval before closing.
-- If there are significant changes to be made to a PR and the contributor is not responsive, a maintainer can close the PR or take it over and merge it.
+- Leverage the issue triaging process to review pull requests and assign them to maintainers for review.
+- In cases of uncertainty on how to proceed, search for related issues and reference the pull request to find additional collaborators.
+- When providing feedback on pull requests, make sure your feedback is actionable to guide the pull request towards a conclusion.
+- If a pull request is valuable but isn't gaining traction, consider reaching out to fulfill the necessary requirements.
+This way, the pull request can be merged, even if the work is done by several individuals.
+- Lastly, strive for progress, not perfection.

 ### Triage Open Issues